RichardLee0211/test/README.md

 # test
 this repo is just a test repo, meaning nothing useful

-this is a test line
-this is a test line two
-this is a test line three
+I keep curious about tech and log them here this is my public test repository after my private note repository